adam-cyclones/reactive-css-properties/README.md

 JavaScript and CSS can now share data easily and bi-directionally, the result is that styles can remain in stylesheets and JavaScript can continue to add the gloss and sparkles.

 ## Why reactive?
-If you open devtools, change a css variable, this change happens in realtime, JavaScript is unable to detect this change.
-So we need a workaround, Using reactive-css-properties, an observable gets set to watch for `style` attribute changes of the specified root element, JavaScript can then respond in realtime, diffing the `oldValue` vs `value` then calling a function if changes have been detected.
+If you open devtools and change the value a css variable (other examples: change from a breakpoint or :hover... or anything else), this change happens in realtime, JavaScript is unable to detect this change.
+So we need a workaround, Using this library reactive-css-properties, an observable gets set to watch for `style` attribute changes of the specified root element, JavaScript can then respond in realtime, diffing the `oldValue` vs `value` then calling a function if changes have been detected.

 ## What is the use case?
 - Kill FOUK (flash of un-styled content) for good.